AimanAlmureish/ferrari-hero/README.md

 # Superheros

-## Superheros is a collection of hero headers developed on other creative designers found on Behance, Dribbble, and other design websites!
+## Superheros is a collection of hero headers developed on another creative designers found on Behance, Dribbble, and other design websites!

 ### Check my other repos to find different designs!